People who are eligible for public housing are also eligible for community housing

 Registered community housing providers are generally not-for-profit organisations managed by a Board of Directors.
 They manage the properties that they own and also manage other properties that are owned by the government, or that are rented from private landlords with government funding.
 They may also manage properties for various entities on a fee for service basis.

-As at June 2016, there are 82 registered not-for-profit community housing organisations, including housing associations, housing co-operatives, churches and other community organisations.
-Community housing providers manage around 28,000 properties (including general, transitional and crisis properties), which accounts for approximately 19% of the social housing in New South Wales.
+As at 30 June 2020 there are 159 registered not-for-profit community housing organisations, including housing associations, housing co-operatives, churches and other community organisations.
+Community housing providers manage around 45,580 properties (including general, transitional and crisis properties), which accounts for approximately 30% of the social housing in New South Wales

 Community housing tenants are tenants of the housing provider, not of DCJ.
 Surveys show that community housing tenants are very satisfied with their homes and services.
 DCJ also monitors the performance of community housing providers to ensure they continue to provide quality services to tenants.

 Types of community housing